Western Libya campaign: May

 The US military accused Russia of deploying fighters jets in support of Russian mercenaries working for the LNA forces.
 According to US officials Russian Mig-29s were deployed from Syria to protect 1,200 Russian mercenaries retreating from Libya.
 The commander of Africa Command accused Russia of using pilot mercenaries for an air campaign on behalf of Haftar forces (LNA).
 Meanwhile, Libyan National Army officials, announced that an air operation against the GNA forces will begin soon.

+Turkish supplied TB-2s were successful against Pantsir air defense systems in Libya and destroyed 9 units.